 Michael Cook has been an influential educator.
 He previously held appointments at the University of Illinois, Chicago and Urbana/Champaign, the University of California, Berkeley and the San Francisco Art Institute before coming to the University of New Mexico in 1988.
 At UC Berkeley he developed and taught the first video/performance classes in the art department called “Temporal and Linear Structures” as well as painting.
 At the University of New Mexico as Associate Dean for Technology he conceptualized and helped implement the Arts Technology Center, which became ArtsLab.
 Also at UNM he developed “Nature and Technology” an innovative intensive field study class as part of the D.H.
 Lawrence Ranch Workshops whose structure has been adopted in a number of department classes.
 Most recently he was a Distinguished Honors Fellow in the Honors College at the University of New Mexico.

-Michael Cook’s work has been exhibited widely in such venues as The New Museum, New York, The Art Institute of Chicago, Museum of Fine Arts in Santa Fe as well as commercial galleries.
+Michael Cook’s rich and varied work has been exhibited widely in such venues as The New Museum, New York, The Museum of Contemporary Art, Chicago, Museum of Fine Arts in Santa Fe as well as commercial galleries.
 Exhibitions have received critical attention in The New York Times, Art News, The New Art Examiner, The San Francisco Chronicle and THE Magazine among others.
 He has been the recipient of a number of awards such as Outstanding Teacher of the Year and a prestigious National Endowment for the Arts Individual Artists Fellowship.